Committees

 PERSONAL:

 A well-known and successful businessman, Dobrinski and his brother Jim owned and operated Chevy dealerships in Okeene and Kingfisher for over 35 years before he sold the business in 2018 and retired.
-He also was in the restaurant business like his grandparents before him.
+He was also in the restaurant business like his grandparents before him.

 Dobrinski has long been involved in cattle ranching and knows how hard Oklahoma farmers work and the importance of agriculture to Oklahoma’s economy.
-He is known for his work ethic and being fair and honest.
-He says his jobs have always about “serving people and solving problems.”
+He is known for his work ethic and for being fair and honest.
+He says his jobs have always been about “serving people and solving problems.”

 Dobrinski has served as president of the Okeene Kiwanis Club, Chamber of Commerce, School Foundation, Blaine County Industrial Team and Pioneer Telephone Cooperative, where he still serves as trustee since 1998.